-Vegans will also want to avoid all dairy sources, but Transparent Labs has created a great protein powder option based on rice and pea protein.
+Vegans will also want to avoid all dairy sources, and Transparent Labs has created a great plant-based protein powder option based on rice and pea protein.

-Not only is it free from any milk or other animal ingredients, but it’s also GMO and gluten-free.
+Not only is it free from any milk or other animal ingredients and artificial sweeteners, but it’s also non-GMO and gluten-free.

-I’m a fan of the flavors as they are subtle and not fake tasting and a lot of users have commented that it’s easy to mix.
+I’m a fan of the flavors as they are subtle and not fake tasting and a lot of users have commented that this protein powder is easy to mix and dissolve.

-This one is available in two different flavors (chocolate and vanilla), which mix easily into meal replacement shakes.
+This protein powder for diabetics is available in two different flavors (chocolate and vanilla), which mix easily into meal replacement shakes.

 This also makes it a great choice for weight loss efforts by helping you skip a meal or snack during the day.

-One thing to keep in mind is that it contains whey and soy protein, which does make it less suitable for many people with food allergies.
+One thing to keep in mind is that this protein powder contains whey and soy protein, which does make it less suitable for many people with food allergies.

-This company has focused on creating a natural blend of protein and digestive support ingredients.
+This company has focused on creating a natural blend of protein and digestive-supporting ingredients.

 At the same time, they have managed to avoid adding unnecessary carbs and fat, which is so common these days.

-The amino acid profile covers the full range of all essentials by blending a wide variety of plant products.
+The nutrient profile of this protein powder covers the full range of all essential amino acids by blending a wide variety of plant products.

 I did find the flavors were good, and the unflavored option is great for mixing with smoothies.
 But there are several comments online that it’s not the easiest to mix in a shaker.